-- 51. The admission arrangements for an Academy must be determined every year by the Board of Trustees.
-Where any changes are proposed from the criteria determined for the previous intake, these must be consulted on for a minimum of 6 calendar weeks between 1 October and 31 January, ahead of determination on or before 28 February. - 52.
-The admission arrangements for the 2025 intake were determined on [•this date will be inserted after determination on or before 28 February 2024, ahead of publication on or before 15 March 2024].
+- 52. The admission arrangements for an Academy must be determined every year by the Board of Trustees.
+Where any changes are proposed from the criteria determined for the previous intake, these must be consulted on for a minimum of 6 calendar weeks between 1 October and 31 January, ahead of determination on or before 28 February. - 53.
+The admission arrangements for the 2026 intake were determined on 30 January 2025.